fcc-elk-grove/fcc-elk-grove.github.io/README.md

 npm install
 ```

-3. Once the repository as finished installing navigate into the new directory.
+3. Once the repository has finished installing navigate into the new directory.

 4. We will have to re-compile the SASS files to CSS locally, since the CSS files are not committed to the remote repository